wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 - All required datasets are under 'datasets' or '5-Datasets' directories.
 For large data files that cannot be uploaded to GitHub, they are under FigShare doi:10.6084/m9.figshare.19126814.

 - All scripts are under 'scripts' directory.
-For each step, follow the corresponding R script (see below).
+For each step, follow the corresponding R (or perl) script (see below).

 - Install required R packages: